-Throughout this litigation, Zatarain's has maintained that the term "Fish-Fri" is a suggestive mark Oak Grove and Visko's assert that "fish fry" is a generic term identifying a class of foodstuffs used to fry fish; alternatively, Oak Grove and Visko's argue that "fish fry" is merely descriptive of the characteristics of the product. ...
+Throughout this litigation, Zatarain's has maintained that the term "Fish-Fri" is a suggestive mark.
+Oak Grove and Visko's assert that "fish fry" is a generic term identifying a class of foodstuffs used to fry fish; alternatively, Oak Grove and Visko's argue that "fish fry" is merely descriptive of the characteristics of the product.

-We are mindful that "[t]he concept of descriptiveness must be construed rather broadly."
-3 R. Callman, supra, § 70.2.
+We are mindful that the concept of descriptiveness must be construed rather broadly.
 Whenever a word or phrase conveys an immediate idea of the qualities, characteristics, effect, purpose, or ingredients of a product or service, it is classified as descriptive and cannot be claimed as an exclusive trademark.
 Courts and commentators have formulated a number of tests to be used in classifying a mark as descriptive.